 - These ASRock boards are ITX which results in them only having 1 PCIE slot which means only 1 PCIE SATA card can be installed.

 - These budget Goldmont Plus boards have no voltage/frequency tuning available, so no undervolting available.
 No s0ix power states available either for further power reduction (though I don’t know if this is a CPU or motherboard limitation).

 Let’s stop for a moment and evaluate.
 I’m creating a NAS, and I already limited my ability to add hard drives.
-Aiming for low power and I already limited by ability to tweak power settings in the BIOS… not off to a good start, are we?!
+Aiming for low power and I’ve already limited my ability to tweak power settings in the BIOS… not off to a good start, are we?!

 If I’d been willing to spend a bit more up front and forego the usage of my extra DDR4 SODIMM, I’d have likely considered a current generation i3 and a non-ITX motherboard that had more SATA ports with some expansion slots for extra controllers.
 If only willing to forgo the DDR4 SODIMM, the ASRock J4005M or J4105M micro-ATX boards would have at least given 3 PCI-Express slots.

 Motherboard Woes: ASRock J4005B-ITX and J4105-ITX

-I ended up getting the J4105-ITX as well which is fairly similar.
+I also picked up the J4105-ITX for another machine which is fairly similar.
 Here are some pain points I came across between the 2 boards:

 - The worst Memory QVL list I’ve ever seen.
-Seriously, I actually searched for a lot of the modules listed and they’re not available at retail.
+Seriously, I actually searched for a lot of the modules listed and they’re not even available at retail.
 To make matters worse, reviews have people showing problems with memory compatibility.

-- PCI-E incompatibility with an PCIE-x2 card which kicked the ethernet out (mentioned later).
+- PCI-E incompatibility with a PCIE-x2 card which kicked the ethernet out (mentioned later).

 - Turbo won’t work if you use Windows Server 2019 and you’ll have a lot of missing devices shown in Device Manager (neither Windows Update nor ASRock have drivers available for Win Server).
 Note that Win 10 is fine as it has most of the drivers via Windows Update with ASRock filling in the rest.